 After the upload completes, MBI will validate the data structure in the file.
 A Success! message appears at the top of the screen after your table is saved.

 Just like calculated columns, data from file uploads is available after the next update cycle completes.
 If an update was in progress during the file upload, the data will not be available until after the next update.
 Once an update cycle is completed, you can navigate to the

-This article covered only the basics for using importing data, but we are betting you want to do something a little more advanced.
+This article covered only the basics for using importing data, but you may want to do something more advanced.
 Check out the Related articles for guidance on formatting and importing financial, eCommerce, ad spend, and other types of data.

-Additionally, file upload is not the only way to get your data into MBI.
-The Data Import API functions allows you to push arbitrary data into your MBI data warehouse.
+Also, file upload is not the only way to get your data into MBI.
+The Data Import API functions allow you to push arbitrary data into your MBI Data Warehouse.